 Transfer learning is commonly used in deep learning applications.
 You can take a pretrained network and use it as a starting point to learn a new task.
 Fine-tuning a network with transfer learning is much faster and easier than training from scratch.
 You can quickly make the network learn a new task using a smaller number of training images.
 The advantage of transfer learning is that the pretrained network has already learned a rich set of features that can be applied to a wide range of other similar tasks.
 For an interactive example, see Transfer Learning with Deep Network Designer.
 For a programmatic example, see Train Deep Learning Network to Classify New Images.

 To choose whether to use a pretrained network or create a new deep network, consider the scenarios in this table.

 |Use a Pretrained Network for Transfer Learning||Create a New Deep Network|

-|Training Data||Hundreds to thousands of labeled images (small)||Thousands to millions of labeled images|
+|Training Data||Hundreds to thousands of labeled data (small)||Thousands to millions of labeled data|

 |Computation||Moderate computation (GPU optional)||Compute intensive (requires GPU for speed)|